susom/db-to-avro/README.md

 ### TODO

+* Ability to split based on number of rows, not just table bytes
 * Option to save directly to a GCS bucket
 * Support for regex in schema/table/column exclusion filters
 * db-goodies ETL needs to return number of rows written